i2p/i2p.www/i2p2www/blog/2020/12/10/Hello-git-goodbye-mtn.rst

 {% trans -%}
-For over a decade, I2P has relied on the venerable Monotone service to support it's version-control needs, but during the past few years, most of the world has moved on to the now almost-universal Git version-control system.
+For over a decade, I2P has relied on the venerable Monotone service to support its version control needs, but during the past few years, most of the world has moved on to the now-universal Git version control system.
 In that same time, the I2P Network has become faster and more reliable, and accessible workarounds to Git's non-resumability have been developed.
 {%- endtrans %}

 {% trans -%}
-Today marks a significant occasion for I2P, today we switched-off the old mtn i2p.i2p branch, and moved the development of the core Java I2P libraries from Monotone to Git officially.
+Today marks a significant occasion for I2P, as we switched off the old mtn i2p.i2p branch, and moved the development of the core Java I2P libraries from Monotone to Git officially.
 {%- endtrans %}